Heart Chakra – Enlightenment – Belief

 A girl found Siddhartha dying and convinced him to drink.
 She fed him until he was strong enough to walk out of the cave.
 Siddhartha saw that death would have stopped him from understanding the meaning of suffering or sharing his insights with others.
 On his 35th birthday, Siddhartha sat under a Bodhi tree to contemplate life.
 When a seedpod fell on his head, he saw that he had the choice to feel hurt or to see this as a gift.
 He chose to free himself of suffering.
 This awareness of choice transformed him into the Buddha or “Enlightened One.”
 Buddha taught for almost 50 years until his passing at the age of 81.
 Statues of Buddha were created for people to remember the Buddha within them.
 Buddhism is a form of positive atheism as he renounced the idea of god.
 He believed in the laws of karma and reincarnation.
 The heart chakra reminds us that we are what we believe.

-Message: You have the choice to let go of any belief that limits you.
-Look deep within your heart and see that everything you need is within you.
-By seeing that you are the source of love will you be open to loving someone else.
+Message: We have the choice to let go of any belief that limits us.
+Look deep within our heart and see that everything we need is within us.
+By seeing that we are the source of love we will be open to loving ourself and others.

 “The way is not in the sky.
 The way is in the heart.” – Buddha

 The Dharma chakra or eight-spoked wheel encompasses Buddha’s teachings.
 The four gates symbolize the Four Noble Truths; the spokes represent the Eightfold Path.

 3. Suffering ceases when attachment to desire ceases.